kashif-nawaz/SRIOV-VF-Plumbing-into-K8s-PODs/SRIOV-VF-Plumbing-into-K8s-PODs.md

 ### Enabling SRIOV Capabilities into Worker Nodes and Creating SRIOV VFs

--   In wiki [Extending-SRIOV-VFs-to-Containers] (https://github.com/kashif-nawaz/Extending-SRIOV-VFs-to-Containers) I have discussed how to enable SRIOV capabilities in host OS and then creating SRIOV VFs which can survive machine reboot.
+-   In [wiki](https://github.com/kashif-nawaz/Extending-SRIOV-VFs-to-Containers) , I have discussed how to enable SRIOV capabilities in host OS and then creating SRIOV VFs which can survive machine reboot.

 ### Create / Copy SRIOV CNI Binary into Worker Nodes

 -   SRIOV CNI binary needs to be built on each worker node by following the instructions given in [Ref](https://github.com/openshift/sriov-cni)
--   If you don't have proper Go development environment then this binary build process will fail and in that case you need to manually copy the SRIOV binary into your environment.
+-   If you don't have proper Go development environment, then this binary build process will fail and in that case you need to manually copy the SRIOV binary into your environment.
 -   I have uploaded SRIOV CNI Binary to this wiki and it should be copied to each worker node in /opt/cni/bin/ dir.

 ### Create SRIOV CNI ConfigMap